How To Keep Your Child Safe From The Delta Variant

 What do I do if my child is sent home from school after a COVID-19 exposure?

-If your child's unvaccinated, quarantine them, wear masks, watch for symptoms and test, our experts advise.
+If your child is unvaccinated, quarantine your child, wear masks, watch for symptoms and test.

 If the school district provides specific instructions for quarantining, follow that guidance, Pierre says.
 The CDC has a specific definition for "close contact" between kids in schools, and it is more lenient than in other settings: "If your child is physically distancing 3 feet from another child who's sick and both of them are wearing masks consistently, we would not actually consider that to be an exposure," says Pierre.
 "But if that is not what has happened, then the child needs to be quarantined."